-- 1. SafeAssign and TurnItIn

-- 2. NWC Research Fellow and NDU Scholar Programs
+- 1. SafeAssign and TurnItIn - 2.
+NWC Research Fellow and NDU Scholar Programs

-- 3. NDU Statement on Academic Integrity

-- 4. NDU Non-Attribution and Academic Freedom Policy

-- 5. NDU Grading Policy

 CHAPTER 1: OVERVIEW

 NATIONAL DEFENSE UNIVERSITY

 The National War College (NWC) is a component of the National Defense University (NDU).
 Other components include the College of Information and Cyberspace (CIC), the College of International Security Affairs (CISA), Dwight D. Eisenhower School of National Security and Resource Strategy (ES), and the Joint Forces Staff College (JFSC).
 JFSC is in Norfolk, VA.
 The other components reside on Fort McNair in Washington, D.C.